axsaucedo/sparse/README.md

-# Sparse Group Lasso and Model Selection
+# Sparse and group regression models in Portfolio Optimization
 ## Introduction

 This repo contains the implementation of models studied, analysed and proposed in ["The effects of Sparse and Group Regression models in Portfolio Optimization"](../blob/master/paper.pdf?raw=true).